12 Accounting Jobs for Accounting Majors to Consider

 3. Budget Analyst

 Budget analysts assist all types of organizations — businesses, governments, universities, etc. — on the management of their finances.
 They work alongside management to create budget reports and review budget proposals.
 They perform cost-benefit and other analyses of programs, and assess financial requests and funding methods.
 Based on their conclusions, they offer budget and funding recommendations to management, administrators, or legislators, but they generally do not make the final call on budgetary decisions.
-Additionally, they are responsible for ensuring that budgets comply with laws and regulations.
-A bachelor’s degree in accounting or a related subject is typically required to become a budget analyst.
+Additionally, they are responsible for ensuring that budgets have compliance with laws and regulations.
+A bachelor’s degree in accounting or a related subject is typically required for a career as a budget analyst.

 Median annual wage: $75,240